Fault tolerance and high-availability

 What is Fault Tolerance?

 Like high-availability, fault tolerance is designed to minimise downtime.
+This is very important in any business for IT Disaster Recovery (DR).
 However, the methods used to minimise downtime in a fault tolerant system differ from those used by a high-availability system.
 In the end, a fault tolerant system is designed to enable the system to continue operating even if one of its components goes down.
+How to build an IT Disaster Recovery Plan.

 In a triple modular redundancy fault tolerant system, redundancy is achieved by having three different systems set up to perform the same process.
 The results that these systems produce are then checked by a majority voting system, which then produces a single output.
 In the event that one of the three systems fails, a correct output can still be generated since the other two systems will still provide a correct output to the majority voting system.